Missionary Servants of the Most Holy Trinity

-Missionary Servants of the Most Holy Trinity (S.T.)
-(Trinity Missionaries) is a religious congregation of men in the Roman Catholic Church, whose headquarters is located in Silver Spring, Maryland.
-Its members are Brothers, and ordained priests.
+The Missionary Servants of the Most Holy Trinity (also known as the Trinity Missionaries) is a religious congregation of men in the Catholic Church, whose headquarters is located in Silver Spring, Maryland.
+Its membership consists of brothers and ordained priests.
 Members engage in missionary work with the poor and abandoned in both the United States and Latin America.
 One of their principal aims is to promote the missionary vocation of the laity.
 They are also known for supporting parish ministry and for promoting social justice.

-Presently, the Superior General is the Very Rev. Michael K. Barth, S.T.
+As of 2016 the Superior General was Michael K. Barth, S.T.
 The Missionary Servants of the Most Blessed Trinity is an affiliated women's congregation.

 History

 Founder

 Thomas Augustine Judge was born in Boston, Massachusetts on 23 August 1868, the fifth of eight children born to Thomas and Mary Danahey Judge.
 They were Irish immigrants who settled in South Boston.
 Thomas Judge Sr. was a painter, who died at the age of forty-five, when young Tom was eighteen.
 His youngest sister, Alice, joined the Daughters of Charity of Saint Vincent de Paul.
 After his father's death, Judge found work at a post office while completing night school at Boston High.

 In January 1890, Judge entered St. Vincent's Seminary (Germantown), Pennsylvania.
 He was received into the novitiate in 1893, made his vows in 1895, and studied theology until his ordination in May 1899.
 During his last years in Germantown he organized catechetical and social work among the Italian immigrants in the neighborhood.
 Shortly before his ordination, Judge was diagnosed with pulmonary tuberculosis.
 He was sent home to Boston to rest over the summer, and then to Emmitsburg, Maryland on light duty.
 He was not assigned to a Vincentian mission team until 1903.
 For the next twelve years, Judge preached parish missions from New Jersey to Puerto Rico, from his base in Germantown.
 In 1908, he was assigned to promote the Archconfraternity of the Holy Agony, related to a devotion founded in France in the 1850s.

 In April 1909, he met, at the St. John Gabriel Perboyre Chapel of St. John the Baptist Church in Brooklyn, with six women volunteers interested in assisting new immigrants from the Catholic countries of eastern and southern Europe to adjust to life in their new country.
 They began an outreach program to visit homes and offer what help they could.
 This was the beginning of the Missionary Cenacle Apostolate (lay missionaries).
 The Missionary Cenacle Lay Apostolate was approved in 1920.

 In 1924, Judge established the Shrine of St. Joseph in Stirling, New Jersey.
 The Missionary Servants continue to operate the shrine.

 Outstanding as a preacher of missions and retreats and manifesting an extraordinary zeal for souls, he was widely known and revered.
 Although remaining a Vincentian priest, his superiors relieved him of his missionary responsibilities so that he could focus on the Cenacle apostolate.
 He died on 23 November 1933.
 Father Judge High School in Holmesburg, Philadelphia is named for him.